iaialm/frontend-nanodegree-feedreader/README.md

 # sorces of the code
 https://github.com/udacity/frontend-nanodegree-feedreader

+# How to start
+to open the test code :

+open frontend-nanodegree-feedreader folder > then open jasmine > then open spec > then open feedreader.js to see the test code

+to open the website :
+open frontend-nanodegree-feedreader folder > then open index.html

 # How will I complete this project?
 first of all i opend the file and explore it , then i found the first test ,and it was a guide for me to do the other tests , i search a lot and be insbired by many projects